 - 2x Bonvoy points on all other purchases

 Winner: The Bonvoy Boundless Card wins by a long shot here.
-I wouldn’t use either of these as my primary card for everyday spending, but the return on spending on the Boundless Card is much better, between the better bonus categories and better return on everyday spending.
+I wouldn’t use either as my primary card for everyday spending, but the return on spending on the Boundless Card is much better, between the better bonus categories and better return on everyday spending.

 Comparing status earning opportunities